 This matter should then be discussed and considered by the Board and if the Board (other than the director who is being queried) considers that there may be a possibility that the director has a material personal interest or a conflict of interest, then disclosure must be made and the director treated as if they have a material personal interest or a conflict of interest.

-If a director is uncertain as to whether he or she has or may have a material personal interest or conflict of interest, he or she must disclose this at the Board meeting at which the matter is being discussed or with the Chairman.
+If a director is uncertain as to whether he or she has or may have a material personal interest or conflict of interest, he or she must disclose this at the Board meeting at which the matter is being discussed or with the Chair.

 Continuing to Act